-BOSTON - Close to 11,000 Massachusetts consumers are receiving refund checks this month as a result of a landmark $13.5 million settlement with Household Finance Corporation (HFC) or Beneficial Finance resolving allegations of predatory lending, Attorney General Tom Reilly and Division of Banks Commissioner Thomas J. Curry announced today.
+BOSTON - Close to 13,000 Massachusetts consumers who obtained mortgage or home equity loans with Household Finance Corporation or Beneficial Finance are eligible to make claims for payment from the $13.4 million settlement fund, Attorney General Tom Reilly and Massachusetts Commissioner of Banks Thomas J. Curry announced today.

 Household International, through its subsidiaries, Household and Beneficial Finance, is one of the nation's largest sub-prime mortgage lenders.
-After identifying a pattern of complaints from borrowers who said they had been misled into agreeing to home loans with far different and much more expensive terms than had been promised, AG Reilly's Office and the Division of Banks, along with state Attorneys General and banking and financial regulators from 18 other states and the District of Columbia, began coordinated efforts that ultimately led to a multi-state settlement.
+AG Reilly's Office and the Division of Banks, along with state Attorneys General and banking and financial regulators from 18 other states and the District of Columbia, began coordinating efforts in early 2002 after identifying a pattern of complaints from borrowers who said they had been misled into agreeing to home loans with far different and much more expensive terms than had been promised.

-In addition to consumer restitution, Household also agreed to implement a series of reforms in its lending operations.
+In addition to returning $484 million to consumers, Household also agreed to implement a series of reforms in its lending operations.
 Court injunctions in place in all 50 states restrict prepayment penalties on current and future home loans, prohibit loan "flipping," limit up-front points and origination fees, and improve loan disclosures.